system76/tech-docs/src/models/thelio-major-b2/repairs.md

 1. Follow steps 1-9 in Removing the CPU Thermal Paste.
 2. Once the Heat Sink and CPU core are free of old Thermal Paste, apply new paste in a line down the middle of the CPU core (fig. 37).
 3. Once the paste is applied, replace the Heat Sink over top of it.
 The Heat Sink will spread the thermal paste across the CPU core, there is no need to spread it yourself.
 4. Re-fasten the four (4) screws on the Heat Sink.
 In fastening the screws, partially tighten them one at a time, and move diagonally to the opposite corner.
-For example, tighten the top-left screw halfway, then move to the bottom right, and tighten that halfway, and so on.
+For example, tighten the top-left screw halfway, then move to the bottom right, and tighten that halfway.
+Repeat until all screws are tight.
 This ensures even pressure between the brackets and the motherboard.
 5. Once the Heat Sink is fastened down, clip the CPU Cooling Fans back onto the Heat Sink.
 6. Reconnect the power cables to the CPU Cooling Fans.
 7. Follow the steps in Replacing the GPU (if applicable).